DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-22-course-naming-policy.md

 - Do not include the school or location name in the course title.

-- Do not use the organisation type in the course title - for example, ‘SCITT’ or ‘school direct’.
+- Do not use the organisation type in the course title - for example, ‘SCITT’ or ‘HEI’.

+- Do not use the ITT route in the course title - for example, ‘school direct’.

 - Do not include the education phase in the course title - for example, ‘Secondary’, ‘Early years’ or key stage.